fwip/mtg_pronouns/reworded_cards.md

 Flying

-When Rishadan Brigand enters the battlefield, each opponent sacrifices a permanent unless they pays {3}.
+When Rishadan Brigand enters the battlefield, each opponent sacrifices a permanent unless they pay {3}.

 Rishadan Brigand can block only creatures with flying.